 Canon 1D C versus Canon 1D X

 The Canon EOS-1D C and the Canon EOS-1D X are two professional cameras that were announced, respectively, in April 2012 and October 2011.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 Both cameras offer a resolution of 17.9 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1D C and the Canon 1D X is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DC – represents 100 percent across all the size and weight measures).